 Note: All of the waterfalls posted here are on non-sanctioned trails and are not open to the public.
-As our disclaimer partially reads: “I’m not your daddy, these are dangerous as sh*t hikes, even the simple ones, if you got club feet don’t even think about it yo, and if you or your estate tries to put this on me for damages I will F*ck your Sh*t up, I know some Samoans who can do it too.”
+As our disclaimer partially reads: “I’m not your daddy, these are dangerous as sh*t hikes, even the simple ones, if you got [insert applicable disorder, disease, or physical impairment] don’t even think about it yo.”
+Also, consider these tips on Hiking Safely In Hawaii.
+Mahalo.

 This past weekend I had the chance to meet a notable figure within the Hawaii hiking community.
 His name is Baron Yamamoto and he is known as “dacrazybastid” and “mistah majah rajah.”
 Okay, I made that last nickname up.
 I can’t for sure confirm whether people call him that or not, but it does fit.
 Baron’s specialty is off-the-beaten-path waterfall hunting and he has an affinity for “majah rajahs,” or waterfalls with a strong flow.
 So, when Baron invited me to tag along with him on a trip to visit 4 of the 6 major waterfalls in the Manoa area, a trip that he dubbed the “Manoa Waterfalls Tours,” there was no way that I could turn down that opportunity.
 I was all in.

 I mentioned that we would be visiting 4 of the 6 major Manoa waterfalls.
 So what are the 6?
 In order from the westernmost waterfall we have:

 - Manoa Falls (also referred to as Waihinui Falls)

 - Kahuwaiiki Falls (also referred to as Waihi Falls and nicknamed Nanoha Falls)

 - Luaalaea Falls (also referred to as Luaaulaia Falls)

 - Waaloa Falls (also referred to as Queen’s Bath)

 - Waiakeakua Falls